 I can say I know a lot more about money and personal finance than many others.
 At the same time I’m blatantly ignorant of many things, especially when it comes to pop culture.

 I know the difference between a ball and a strike; that’s about it.
 I don’t know how many players are on the field.
-I know what’s a free throw but I don’t know when you get a free throw and when you get to serve(?) from the sideline, or when you get two free throws regardless and when you get the second free throw only if you make the first one.
+I know what’s a free throw but I don’t know when you get a free throw and when you get to throw in from the sideline, or when you get two free throws regardless and when you get the second free throw only if you make the first one.

 I’m OK with not knowing those things.
 If I must know I will look them up.